PANCE Blueprint EENT (6%)

 • Amoxicillin 90 mg/kg per day divided into two doses (maximum of 3 g/day) is the first-line drug of choice

-• Augmentin 90 mg/kg per day of amoxicillin and 6.4 mg/kg per day of clavulanate divided in two doses is the first-line therapy for children with AOM who are treated with antibiotics and at increased risk of beta-lactam resistance
+• Augmentin 90 mg/kg per day of amoxicillin and 6.4 mg/kg per day of clavulanate divided into two doses is the first-line therapy for children with AOM who present with recurrent AOM, concurrent conjunctivitis or have received a beta-lactam antibiotic in the past 30 days.

 AOM with perforation — amoxicillin 90 mg/kg per day orally divided in two doses (we suggest a maximum of 3 g/day)